AlanGrid/Profit.OS/README.md

 > **Profit.OS is a liquidity-aware portfolio operating system designed to coordinate capital allocation, risk, and execution.**

 Profit.OS is an operating system for investing rather than another trading bot.
+Profit.OS is currently an internal operating system for AI-assisted decision-making and research.
+The public repository documents the architecture and core components.
+End-user applications, if any, are a future phase and are not the current focus.
 Its purpose is to assemble independent AI components into a deterministic execution pipeline where each layer has a single responsibility.
 Intelligence comes from structured evaluation, memory, governance, and execution—not from any individual model.

 ---